-This is an Excel application software that can log temperature 1, temperature 2 and the differential temperature from the iSE over the local network (Ethernet) or the internet.
+This is an Excel application software that can log temperature, humidity and dewpoint form an iSE over the Ethernet or the internet.

 - a) Download the iLog software from the website listed in this manual. - b) Install iLog software on a networked PC.
 This software is compatible with Windows 95, 98, NT, 2000, and XP. - c) For complete information of how to use the iLog software, click on the HELP button. - d) There is a list of Error Messages in Appendix E.